ThaddeusJiang/thesis-phoenix/README.md

 # Thesis

+Thesis is an awesome project, I am going to maintain it.

+Currently required Node.js v10.

-## Why is this archived?
+~~## Why is this archived?~~

-We really appreciate all the community support in the years since we first released thesis-phoenix.
+~~We really appreciate all the community support in the years since we first released thesis-phoenix.
 Our focus has shifted from Elixer/Phoenix to React Native.
-Feel free to fork this library and continue on its legacy if you want.
+Feel free to fork this library and continue on its legacy if you want.~~

 ## What Is Thesis?